-- Patient needs to remove all jewellery and makeup.
-Wash face with soap and water prior to treatment.
+- The patient needs to remove all jewellery and makeup.
+Wash face with soap and water before treatment.

 Application of RF energy

-- A fluid called coupling fluid is applied to the treatment areas.
-This provides a conductive medium to ensure good electrical and thermal contact with the skin and the treatment tip.
+- A fluid called coupling fluid is applied to the treatment areas, which provides a conductive medium to ensure good electrical and thermal contact with the skin and the treatment tip.

 - Via the treatment tip, a combination of cooling spray and RF energy is delivered.
 The cooling spray continuously cools the outer layers of the skin to prevent any burning.

 - Depending on your pain threshold, you may feel nothing, mild warmth, intense warmth (heat), or possibly pain with each application of energy.